Maria Valiji Back to portfolio

 The same design language carried fitness alongside cinema alongside hardware.
 The viewer felt the breadth without ever feeling the system underneath it.

 The original Sky Store had felt like a checkout.
 The new Marketplace had to feel like the rest of Sky.
-Cinematic.
-Considered.
-Immersive.
-Pricing structures had to be crystal clear without becoming the focal point.
 Subscriptions had to read as things the household wanted, not as things they were being sold.
+The visual language was the work.

 The household was already there.
 The screen was already on.
 Buying was no longer a separate step out of the experience.
 It became part of the experience itself, sized for a sofa and a remote rather than a desk and a mouse.